IIIF/training/iiif-online-workshop/day-one/guides.md

 # Finding IIIF Manifests

-One of the problems that the IIIF Community is struggling with is how to find IIIF resources.
+One of the issues facing the IIIF Community is how to find IIIF resources.
 One method that the community is using to solve this problem is to create a list of guides showing how to access IIIF manifest for various institutions.

 ![Screenshot of the Guides Website](img/guides.png)